LAKE BARKLEY PARTNERSHIP

 The Lake Barkley Partnership for Economic Development is currently a three county organization with members from Caldwell, Crittenden, Livingston, and Lyon counties.
 The partnership has recently reorganized to create a regional partnership for economic development.
 The organization has hired a full-time director to oversee economic activity in all four counties.
 The regionalism approach will allow the area to share resources and be more competitive in state.

-Leaders of industry
+Leaders of Industry

 Our Board of Directors is comprised of representatives with expertise in manufacturing, education, health care, finance and government.
 The Board of Directors are committed to building a resilient and prosperous region in Western Kentucky.